 Hybrid Electric Vehicle (HEV) and Zero Emission Vehicle (ZEV) Purchase Vouchers

 Through the Hybrid Truck and Bus Voucher Incentive Project (HVIP), the California Air Resources Board provides vouchers to eligible fleets to reduce the incremental cost of qualified medium- and heavy-duty HEVs and ZEVs at the time of purchase.
-Vouchers are available on a first-come, first-served basis and range from $6,000 to $45,000.
+Vouchers are available on a first-come, first-served basis and range from $12,000 to $110,000.
 Only fleets that operate vehicles in California are eligible.
-Refer to the HVIP website for a list of qualified vehicles and other requirements.
+HVIP funds for the current year are still available (verified October 2015).
+For more information, including a list of qualified vehicles and other requirements, see the HVIP website.

 Plug-In Hybrid and Zero Emission Light-Duty Vehicle Rebates

 The Clean Vehicle Rebate Project (CVRP) offers rebates for the purchase or lease of qualified vehicles.
-The rebates offer up to $2,500 for light-duty zero emission and plug-in hybrid vehicles that the California Air Resources Board (ARB) has approved or certified.
-The rebates are available on a first-come, first-served basis to individuals, business owners, and government entities in California that purchase or lease new eligible vehicles.
-Manufacturers must apply to ARB to have their vehicles included in CVRP.
-Refer to the CVRP website for a list of eligible vehicles and other requirements.
-ARB determines annual funding amounts for CVRP, which is expected to be effective through 2015.
+Qualified vehicles are light-duty zero emission and plug-in hybrid electric vehicles the California Air Resources Board (ARB) has approved or certified.
+Rebates are available on a first-come, first-served basis to individuals, business owners, and government entities in California that purchase or lease new eligible vehicles.
+Manufacturers must apply to ARB to have their vehicles included in the CVRP.

 Alternative Fuel and Vehicle Incentives